brunosantanarj/work-at-olist-front/README.md

 ## Tests

-[Jest](https://jestjs.io/) with [Puppeter](https://github.com/GoogleChrome/puppeteer) were used in the tests of this project.
+[Jest](https://jestjs.io/) with [Puppeteer](https://github.com/GoogleChrome/puppeteer) were used in the tests of this project.

-In the project, there are unit tests and end-to-end.
+In the project, there are unit tests and UI tests.

 ```shell
 yarn test